PanLydka/some-Books/README.md

 json-server --watch db.json --port 3001
 ```

-Wait for your local server to start.
-(About 30 seconds)
+Wait for your local server to start (about 30 seconds)
 and in second terminal

 ```